Frederick High School

 Phase III: Construction

-Construction on the site officially begun in early July 2015 and the project has been making great strides since inception with an overall percentage completion nearing 25% to date.
-Structural steel is completed over the administration/academic portion of the school and has been continuing around the other academic sections of the building.
-Metal framing has begun on the administration segment of the building and the goal is to have a roof over this area by March/April.
-Masonry walls are more than 60% complete on the gymnasium area, and footers are near completion for the auditorium.
-The last poured concrete stair tower is nearly finalized and the drilling of the geo-thermal wells are winding down as well.
-These should wrap up over the next few weeks which will allow the well field to be graded.
+Construction has been ongoing since early July 2015 and the project has been making steady progress since inception with an overall percentage completion nearing 33% to date.
+Structural steel is completed over a majority of the school and will continue to be erected around the gymnasium and auditorium areas.
+Metal framing, both interior and exterior, has been ongoing over a significant portion of the building and some areas even have exterior sheathing on.
+“Area A”, the administration and academic section of the building, as well as the gymnasium are dried in and both have roofing in place.
+Brick is being installed on the gymnasium and is approximately 40% complete.
+The drilling of the geo-thermal wells are complete, and the well field is in the process of being graded.
 Final site work, including the stadium renovation, will begin in spring 2017 and will be followed by abatement/demolition of the old school in summer/fall 2017.
 The new school is set to be open for students in fall 2017 with total project completion by summer 2018.

 Throughout the entire project, FCPS will work closely with the community to not only provide detailed information and regular updates on the project, but also gather input and ideas.